Our house has been silent of political chatter since the election result on the eve of the 18th of May.

 The attraction of social media sites for me, such as Flickr, Facebook, Instagram and other platforms the immediacy of publication and response.
 This opportunity to directly ” throw my work out there” overcomes the reality that you are competing with millions of images, uploaded every second to the web, courted by the iron fist of corporate algorithms.
 So much for the independence of spontaneity.

-I found my tribe fighting against injustice.
+I found my tribe fighting against this injustice.

 My small part was posting a regular “Saturday fish for Mr Eatenfish” during 2017.